anton-bregolas/NS-Session-Setlist/README.md

     + "MIDI: Always mute chords in playback" checkbox added with default state unchecked

 + JavaScript updates:
-  - ABC Tunebook module (scripts-abc-tools.js)
+  - ABC Tools & Tunebook module (scripts-abc-tools.js)
     + abcToolsAlwaysMuteChords* localStorage variable added
     + muteChordsPlayback*: Decompress encoded ABC, inject MIDI instructions with 0 volume for bass & chords, re-encode update ABC
     + loadTuneBookItem now checks for Mute Chords option and passes the item's URL to muteChordsPlayback if the option is on